Sunday, December 26, 2021

 Perhaps that’s the reason why some of us don’t rejoice—at this or at any other time of the year.
 Perhaps that’s the reason why some of us can’t rejoice.

 Today we celebrate Gaudete Sunday.
-It’s the Sunday on which the pink candle of our Advent wreath is lit, signifying that we’re in the second half of Advent and that the joy of Christmas is fast approaching.
+It’s the Sunday on which the rose candle of our Advent wreath is lit, signifying that we’re in the second half of Advent and that the joy of Christmas is fast approaching.

 Gaudete in Latin means “Rejoice!”
 It’s a command which comes from the Scripture text we heard in our second reading today from Philippians 4, where St. Paul says, “Rejoice in the Lord always!”